-Request #3: Office Applications
+Request #2: Office Applications

 This is one of our biggest areas in terms of FTES and number of sections.
-We offer about 30 sections each semester from this area, and currently they are taught exclusively by adjunct instructors.
-There is a need for a coordinator for the program and for coordination to keep courses up-do-date with frequent software updates.
+We offer about 30 sections each semester from this area, and currently they are taught \exclusivel\y by adjunct instructors.
+There is a need for a coordinator for the program to keep courses up-do-date with frequent software updates.